Tahiti Yacht Charters

 Fall in love with the crown jewel of the South Pacific

 The sparkling waters of the South Pacific conjure up images of tranquility and natural beauty.
 And Tahiti – the stunning island with emerald lagoons and quiet beaches – is at the center of it all.
-The largest atoll in French Polynesia, Tahiti offers yacht charter guests a tropical paradise that’s ideal for finding true peace.
+A the largest atoll in French Polynesia, Tahiti yacht charters offer guests a tropical paradise that’s ideal for finding true peace.

 Tahiti is a yachter’s dream destination.
 From the island’s secluded white sand beaches and unique marine life, to the postcard-worthy turquoise waters and mountainous jungles, the island is stunningly beautiful.
 And its remoteness offers peace unlike anywhere else in the world.
 Plus, French Polynesia offers plenty to do and explore: Jungle hikes, ATV tours, new cuisine, cultural festivals, and of course, nearly 200 islands and atolls to discover.

 Bottom line, there’s something for everyone in Tahiti and plenty to explore.
 The island is located right in the heart of the South Pacific.
 With 30,000 islands, atolls and islets to explore across this entire corner of the Pacific – like Bora Bora, Tahaa, the Austral Islands and Fiji – Tahiti offers the perfect jumping off point for a world-class, luxury yacht charter experience.

 Tahiti Yacht Charters: What to See and Do

 Thanks to Tahiti’s unique geography, yacht charters in the region offer itineraries full of exhilarating moments.
 Each island in the region – from Bora Bora, to Huahine – offers new experiences and sites to explore.
 You can peruse the handiwork of local artisans in an area market or try to ride the waves on a surfboard in Bora Bora.